 Coronado High School also supports us by providing us with plenty of workspace.
 They allow us to use the auto shop, the wood shop, the auxiliary gym on Saturdays so we can set up and practice on our field, and even the main gym where we host the annual regional Colorado Scrimmage.
-A relationship with our subteams have worked more quickly and efficiently than in any previous season, permitting us to generate more complex ideas and prototypes for this year's robot.
+A relationship with Coronado's Student Council also grants advertising and mutual fundraiser support, while a connection with Coronado's Catering and Home Economics class provides meals for Cougars Gone Wired's Parent/Sponsor Appreciation Night.
+This season, our team has partnered with Palmer High School's Augmented Reality (AR) team.
+Their cooperation gave us the ability to view the game field on Kick-Off day, letting us immediately interact with game pieces and field elements before we started strategizing and designing anything.
+Thanks to them, our subteams have worked more quickly and efficiently than in any previous season, permitting us to generate more complex ideas and prototypes for this year's robot.